-I have been using the F-stop Loka for nearly 2 years and have enough experience with it now to provide some comments on it.
+I have been using the F-stop Loka for many years now and have enough experience with it now to provide some comments on it.
 F-stop products are mainly geared toward the outdoor/adventure photography market, but obviously, one can use these packs for other uses.
 If you are reading this you are probably familiar with F-stop, and the Loka in particular.
 If not, please see F-stop’s web site (http://fstopgear.com) for current technical specifications.

 As a brief overview, the Loka is in the F-stop mountain series of backpacks and is the largest pack that meets the international size requirements for an airline carry on.
 The backpack comes in three colors, green, blue and black and externally does not look like a camera backpack.
 This is not an insignificant feature, especially traveling, when you do not want to draw attention.